nazgull30/Solar2dYodo1Plugin/README.md

 ## Platform SDK supported ##
 * latest Android, Min android sdk version: 19

-Take a look at offitial documetation [here](https://docs.coronalabs.com/native/android/index.html).

 In order to build Solar2d project you need to open android project in Android Studio.

-he project contains of two modules:
+The project contains of two modules:
 * app - application module.
 * plugin - module with MAS SDK plugin.
 LuaLoader class is an entry point for the plugin.